Outlands is running on a high-end server with a host that offers premium support and DDOS protection.

 The classic client, Steam, and Razor, are all supported and installed as a part of the Outlands Installer.
-There is also a custom Outlands exclusive Orion fork being developed by Jaedan, which while functional, is not complete.
+There is also a custom Outlands exclusive ClassicUO fork being developed by Jaedan and Karasho, which while functional, is not complete.

 Outlands has disabled some features to bring play across clients to an even ground in both PvM and PvP

 The following features are disabled across all clients: